Party Bus Rentals in Gainesville

 Is a party bus allowed to drop off directly at Ben Hill Griffin Stadium?

 Oversized vehicles are directed to specific campus lots on game day, and the exact drop point can shift by event.
-We confirm the current approach and drop-off location for your date when you book, so your group isn't left guessing at a closed gate.
+The booking company shown with your quote confirms the current approach and drop-off location for your date when you book, so your group isn't left guessing at a closed gate.

 How far in advance should I book?